 With any proprietary software, there is a single source for support, bug fixes, security fixes and updates.
-If things aren’t working right you know who’s chain to yank to get it working right.
+If things aren’t working right, then you know who’s chain to yank to get it fixed.
 And if they don’t get a move on, you can consider taking legal action.
 All of this may well be bothersome to you, but you do have the option.

-There is common misconception that open-source software is prone to failure.
-In actual fact it’s quite to the contrary.
-Open-source software is more reliable because it has been reviewed by many developers, users and testers.
-This means bugs are more likely to be found and fixed quickly.
 No company can afford programmers going over the code 24 hours a day, 7 days a week.
-Open-source is all voluntary work, from all over the world.
-So at any given time there are lots of people looking at the source code to find or fix a problem.
+Open source is all voluntary work, from all over the world.
+Lots of agencies and freelancers build their businesses on the software.
+So at any given time there are lots of people looking at the source code, people who can help fix problems if they turn up.

 CON: No one is obliged to help.

-While the open-source community is good at responding to issues quickly, no one is legally obligated to help you.
-That being said, most open-source software applications do offer support and maintenance services - at a cost.
-For instance, if you’re using the open-source TYPO3 CMS there are a whole lot of agencies and freelancers specialized in this specific content management system who can be hired to get things sorted out.
+While the open source community is good at responding to issues quickly, no one is legally obliged to do so.
+That being said, most OSS applications do offer support and maintenance services - at a cost.
+For instance, if you’re using the open source content management system TYPO3 there are a whole lot of qualified agencies and freelancers you can hire.

-In response to this concern, we - the TYPO3 GmbH - have now incorporated SLAs (service level agreements) for TYPO3’s core into our repertoire.
+Our company - the TYPO3 GmbH - is the commercial arm of TYPO3 and in response to this concern we offer SLAs (service level agreements) to support the TYPO3 core.
 This warranty covers service due to failed components within a specific time.
-The overall goal is to establish 100% accountability.
+We also provide further services like Extended Long Term Support (ELTS) and Project Reviews.
+Our overall goal is to establish 100% accountability.

 PRO: As Spiderman already learned: “With great power comes great responsibility.”

-Open-source software puts you in the driving seat.
+OSS puts you in the driving seat.
 Being able to tailor software to specific requirements gives you a competitive advantage.
-Open-source software improves efficiency, innovation and provides effective and powerful solutions.
-But it also means that you’ll have to make sure website maintenance is running as it’s supposed to, as the responsibility ultimately lies with whoever is responsible for coordinating the work.
+Open source software improves efficiency, innovation and provides effective and powerful solutions.
+But it also means that you have to make sure website maintenance is running as it’s supposed to, as the responsibility ultimately lies with whoever is responsible for coordinating the work.

 CON: The potential of orphaned software is greater.